 Ground 14: Anti-Social Behaviour

 Ground 14 covers situations where the tenant, a member of the tenant's household, or a visitor has been guilty of conduct that is likely to cause nuisance or annoyance to anyone in the locality, or has been convicted of an offence committed in or near the property.
-The notice period is four weeks, or in some cases as little as two weeks where the behaviour is particularly serious.
-This is a discretionary ground, meaning the court decides whether it is reasonable to grant possession after considering all the circumstances.
+No notice period is required — landlords may begin proceedings immediately.
+This reflects the urgency with which the law treats anti-social behaviour cases.
+Ground 14 is a discretionary ground, meaning the court decides whether it is reasonable to grant possession after considering all the circumstances.
 Evidence is critical — keep detailed records, logs of incidents, and any correspondence with the tenant or local authority.

 The 12-Month Rule